SurveyMonkey/public_api_docs/includes/_contacts.md

  * `HEAD`: Checks if resource is available
  * `OPTIONS`: Returns available methods and options
  * `GET`: Returns all contacts in a contact list.
 Public App users need access to the **View Contacts** [scope](#scopes)
- * `POST`: Creates a new contact and adds them to a contact list, contacts can be sent survey invite messages using an email invite collector, see [Collectors and Invite Messages](#collectors-and-invite-messages).
+ * `POST`: Creates a new contact and adds them to a contact list, contacts can be sent survey invite messages using an email invite or sms collector, see [Collectors and Invite Messages](#collectors-and-invite-messages).
 Public App users need access to the **Create/Modify Contacts** [scope](#scopes)

 ####Optional Query Strings for GET